Azure/hpcpack-acm/src/portal/README.md

 Then you got it!

-If you already had `npm install`, then you can start devlopment simply by
+If you already had `npm install`, then you can start devlopment simply by an one line command from Windows "cmd" shell:

 `docker run --rm -v %cd%:/opt/app -w /opt/app --name portal -p 4200:4200 teracy/angular-cli /bin/bash -c "npm start"`

-in a "cmd" shell, under the portal project root.
+Still, it has to be under the portal project root for `%cd%` to work.

-You stop the dev container by
+After use, stop the container by

 `docker stop portal`

-Simply "Ctrl+C" doesn't stop it(which can be observed by `docker container list`).
+Note that simply "Ctrl+C" doesn't stop a container(which can be observed by `docker container list`).